Different providers express reasoning in different ways (token budgets, effort levels, or model-specific flags).

 }

-Not all models provide the detailed chain-of-thought output, summ will only provide a reasoning
+Not all models provide the detailed chain-of-thoughts output, summ will only provide a reasoning

 Follow-up Calls